cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 section.
 Howver this action is discourage and the application should be accesible only the load balancers.

-This section also allows you to select the subnet to be used for the application servers across availability zones.
+User can select the subnet(s) to be used for the application servers across different availability zones.

 These settings can be modified after the application launch as well.